 We also allow our users to sign up for our mailing list by registering for our mailing list with their name and email address or by checking the appropriate box when purchasing.
 Users can remove their information from our mailing list at any time by sending an email with those instructions to email@example.com.
 In addition, every email from us will come with instructions for how to unsubscribe.
 For customers who have not made an online purchase, this will also remove their information from our database.

 We will not disclose any of your personally identifiable information except as necessary to fulfil your order, or when we have your permission, or under special circumstances, such as when we believe in good faith that the law requires it.

 We store all personal information on our password-protected secure servers.

 Cookies/Other Data Collection

-A cookie is information that is stored by the server on the client side of a client/server communication.
+A cookie is information stored by the server on the client side of a client/server communication.
 Typically, a cookie records your preferences when using a particular site.
 Cookies are commonly used to rotate the banner ads that a site sends so that it doesn’t keep sending the same ad as it sends you a succession of requested pages.
 They can also be used to customise pages for you based on your browser type or other information you may have provided the Web site.
-Web users must agree to let cookies be saved for them, but, in general, it helps web sites to serve users better.
-This web site may set cookies in your computer to provide you a better shopping experience and customised information by saving you time.
-However you may set your browser to refuse the cookies automatically or you may manually erase it from your browser.
+Web users must agree to let cookies be saved for them, but, in general, it helps websites to serve users better.
+This website may set cookies on your computer to provide you with a better shopping experience and customised information by saving you time.
+However, you may set your browser to refuse the cookies automatically or you may manually erase it from your browser.

-For our internal purposes, we gather date, time, pages visited, originating search engine, and IP address of all visitors to our site.
-We keep this information for our internal security audit log and systems administration purposes, to help diagnose problems with our server, and to administer our web site.
+For our internal purposes, we gather the date, time, pages visited, originating search engine, and IP address of all visitors to our site.
+We keep this information for our internal security audit log and systems administration purposes, to help diagnose problems with our server, and to administer our website.

 General Data Protection Regulations